ua-snap/nws-drought/README.md

 ### Input data

 Unzip the `nws_data.zip` archive file somewhere and make note of this path.
-This folder contains some data that is necessary for computing the indices.
+This folder contains some data (climatologies) that is necessary for computing the indices.

 ## Usage